RobinLinus/treecoin/docs/state-tree.md

 - Enhanced load balancing
   - The Nano network inherently needs nano nodes to download more than what's relevant only to themselves.
 Therefore _not_ optimizing the state perfectly enforces nano clients to help scale the redundancy of state storage.

 Possible Optimizations:
+- Users using multiple addresses can easily "mine" their addresses such that they probably end up in the same chunks, to reduce the amount of chunks needed to prove all their addresses' balances.
-- Addresses are uniformly distributed and therefore it is easy to calculate an educated guess for the range in which an address lies most likely.
-That reduces the query's overhead to `O( log(K) * log(M) )` whereas `K` is the length of the range and `K = O(log(N))`.
-This is not a significant optimization though, because the dominant factor `M` remains.
+- Addresses are uniformly distributed and therefore it is easy to calculate an educated guess for the chunk in which an address lies most likely.
+That reduces the query's overhead since a user knows in advance which chunk he needs.
+- We can achieve the same effect by providing a prefix for the first and last entry in every chunk.
+These prefixes are propagated up the chunks tree to create a binary search tree.

 # Optimizations